joaquimatheus/landpage_joaquimatheus/README.md

 Now you are inside of **psql shell** you will run theses commands to create databaase, a user and give privileges for this user. *Follow below*

-you can choose any name for your database and user
+You can choose any name for your database and user

 Create a new database
 ``` bash